Here Are The 10 Oldest Restaurants in NJ

 Established in 1685

 Built almost 330 years ago, The Farmhouse at the Grand Colonial Hampton is the oldest building in Hampton, New Jersey.
 Originally the Blane Homestead, the architecture is just a glimpse into the 17th century’s designs.
-Stonework and fireplaces at the building’s center are completely original to the building.
-However, a number of additions have been made throughout the years.
+Stonework and fireplaces at the building’s center are entirely original to the building.
+However, several additions have been made over the years.
 The restaurant is a popular spot for special events like weddings, parties, holidays and more.

 Meg is studying magazine journalism and civic engagement at Syracuse University with a passion for writing and editing.
 She is a Jersey girl at heart and has a slight obsession with Chai Tea Lattes.